olcf/olcf-user-docs/quantum/quantum_access.rst

 cloud.
 From the UI, users can view system status and upcoming system availability, as well as monitor batch submissions and job history.
 Information on using the quantum resources via Jupyter notebooks is available in the UI via the “Examples” tab.
-Honeywell’s systems feature mid-circuit measurement and qubit reuse, and are compatible with a variety of software frameworks.
+Quantinuum’s systems feature mid-circuit measurement and qubit reuse, and are compatible with a variety of software frameworks.

 Rigetti